pizzaolive/ant_upload_checker/README.md

 * Films containing & vs 'and' on ANT - this is in the pipeline to be fixed

 The script outputs a csv file containing a list of films it's found, with the link to the ANT torrent if it already exists, or "NOT FOUND" if not.

+As of version 1.4, if an existing film_list.csv is found in the output location specified, any films in this that have already been found on ANT will be skipped by the process.
+This means you can re-run the script without having to search through your whole film library again.
+It will not skip films that were not found on ANT, and any new films in your library.

 This is a work in progress - please feel free to give helpful feedback and report bugs.